MarcWong/MarcWong.github.io-legacy-/about.md

 #### Peking University, Beijing, China &nbsp;&nbsp;&nbsp; *sept.
 2016 -- present*
 Student Researcher
-*Advisor : Yisong Chen*
+*Manager : Yisong Chen*

-- Extensively engaged in research of edge detection.
-Familiar with Matlab and openCV(C++).
+- Familiar with the theory of edge detection, multi-view stereo and semantic segmentation.
-- Implemented Non Maximum Suppression(NMS) and Snake algorithm in matlab, designed post process framework of Edge Detection network.
-- Annotated [Urban Drone Dataset](https://mrright.wang/UDD), a semantic segmentation dataset for drone.
+- Skilled in the workflow of semantic segmentation and depth estimation tasks, capable of efficiently providing pyTorch implementation contingent on the network structure diagram described in the paper
+- Designed the protocol and labeled the urban drone semantic segmentation Dataset [Urban Drone Dataset(UDD)](https://mrright.wang/UDD)
+- Reduced the feature matching errors by segmentation information to enhance the performance of sparse reconstruction, which was published in \textit{PRCV 2018}
+- Built a semantic reconstruction pipeline based on OpenMVS and Deeplab, which was submitted to \textit{Applied Science}

 #### University of California, Los Angeles, California, USA &nbsp;&nbsp;&nbsp; *Jun.
 2016 - Sept.
 2016*
 Summer Intern
 *Manager: Fabien Scalzo*

-- Developed a flow tractography visualization method for MR images
+- Became familiar with voxel construction and visualization method for blood flow in MR images
-- Familiar with MATLAB image processing toolbox.
-Familiar with image morphing and filtering.
+- Became familiar with the MATLAB image processing toolbox, especially image morphing and filtering

 <hr/>
-<h2 class="icon fa-briefcase">&nbsp;Enterprice Experience</h2>
+<h2 class="icon fa-briefcase">&nbsp;Social Experience</h2>

 #### Beijing Yidian Technology Co.,Ltd., Beijing, China &nbsp;&nbsp;&nbsp; *July.
 2017 -- May.
 2018*
 CTO

 - Engaged in laravel(php) structure by using MVC / MVVM software developing pattern, learned and practiced languages including Vue.JS, JQuery and Wechat Miniprogram.
 - Lead the develop team of 8 members (2 full-time, 6 part-time)

-#### Shenzhen Miandanjun(offpay) Co.,Ltd., Shenzhen, China &nbsp;&nbsp;&nbsp; *July.
-2018 -- Oct.
-2019*

-CTO

-- Expertized in mpvue(miniprogram in vue.js), designed frontend framework.
-- Made schedules and milestones of software developing for the company, familiar with Scrum and Kanban agile development processes.
+#### Student Union of school of EECS}, Beijing, China &nbsp;&nbsp;&nbsp; *Sept.
+2015 -- Jun.
+2016*
+Chairman

+- Founder of HackPKU, which attracted over 200 participants from PKU, THU, NYU and more universities.
+- Applauded by the leaders of the college, it has been hosted for three times since and has become an iconic yearly event in our department.
+- The main sponsoring companies of the event include IBM, Microsoft, Sensetime, Nsfocus, QCloud, Umeng+ and Sohu.